A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: From Local to Global Connectivity

 \end{enumerate} These claims will be used to bound the weight of the subtours added in the merge procedure (see below).
 Their proofs are easy and can be found in the analysis (see the proofs of Claim~\ref{claim:boundlex1} and Claim~\ref{claim:boundlex2}). \end{remark}

 \paragraph{Merge procedure} After the initialization, $T^*$ contains a collection of subtours that do not necessarily form a tour.
 The goal of the ``merge procedure'' is to form a tour of the entire graph, connecting these subtours by adding additional (cheap) subtours.
 We will do so while maintaining the invariant that $T^*_0 = B$ is a disjoint subtour in $T^*$ until the very last step when a tour is formed.
+We emphasize that even though $T^*$ changes throughout the procedure, the index $\low(T)$ will always be defined with respect to the original subtours $T^*_0,\ldots, T^*_k$.